-Davy’s work has been featured at Walt Disney Concert Hall, The Eaux Claires Music and Arts Festival, REDCAT, CalArts, Grand Central Art Center, Side Street Projects, and The Cedar Cultural Center.
+Davy’s work has been featured at Walt Disney Concert Hall, The Eaux Claires Music and Arts Festival, REDCAT, CalArts, Stanford University, Grand Central Art Center, The Orange Country Center for Contemporary Art, and The Emerge Impact + Music Festival.
 A fiercely active and diverse collaborator, he has worked as an arranger and audio engineer with Grammy winning artists Justin Vernon (Bon Iver), Sean Carey (S. Carey), Rob Moose (yMusic, Ben Folds), and Eyvind Kang (Beck, Animal Collective).
-Davy is currently an Artist-in-Residence in the Santa Monica Mountains National Recreation Area, a division of the National Park Service.
+As an Artist-In-Residence, his projects have been showcased by The National Park Service, The Santa Monica Mountains National Recreation Area, Side Street Projects, and the Westben Centre for Connection and Creativity.

-In 2017 he received a Segal Education Award from the Corporation for National and Community Service for his work as Lead AmeriCorps Fellow of the CalArts Community Arts Partnership, where he directs a free music program for underserved youth in Los Angeles County.
+In 2017 and 2018 he received consecutive Segal Education Awards from the Corporation for National and Community Service for his work as Lead AmeriCorps Fellow of the CalArts Community Arts Partnership, where he directs a free music program for underserved youth in Los Angeles County.
 Davy holds a Bachelor's in Music Composition from the University of Wisconsin-Eau Claire, and an MFA in Experimental Sound Practices from CalArts, where he studied with Mark Trayle, Scott Cazan, and Amy Knoles.